studio-b12/goat/docs/book/src/explanations/index.md

 # How does it work?

-In the following sections you will learn more how the internals of Goat work to better understand how to work with and create Goatfiles fitting your testing situation.
+In the following sections you will learn more about how the internals of Goat work.
+This will help you to understand how to create Goatfiles fitting your testing situation and work with them.

 - [State Management](./state.md)
 - [Lifecycle](./lifecycle.md)